Logo

 When is credit utilization calculated?

-A credit utilization rate is calculated when a credit scoring model analyzes a credit report.
+Credit utilization is calculated each month when credit card issuers report your balance to credit bureaus.
 Changes in your credit report, such as a new reported balance on a credit card, can lead to a different utilization rate.

 Does credit utilization matter if you pay in full?